EricThomson/anaties/readme.md

         - fft: get fft and power spectrum of a signal
         - spectrogram: calculate/plot spectrogram of a signal
         - notch_filter: bandpass filter at specific frequency

+    helpers.py (generic utility functions for use everywhere)
         - ind_limits: return indices that contain a range of data
+        - rand_rgb: returns random array of rgb values useful for plotting

 ## Useful sources
 ### Smoothing